dustinpfister/blog_posts/_posts/js-event-listeners.md

 ### 1.2 - element and window event properties

 Another way of attaching event handlers is to set a function to one of many named properties of an element or the window object.
 One of the down sides of this is that only one event can be attached at a time.
 However doing so will work on a wide range of clients.

+The process is more or less the same for elements in the sense that a reference to the element must be obtained first.
+Once a reference is gained an event listener function just needs to be set to a property name of the desired  event.

 ```html
 <html>